SkynetLabs/skynet-docs/source/includes/_mysky.md

 ### Method

-`mysky.requestLoginAccess`
+`mySky.requestLoginAccess`

 ### Parameters

 None.
-Any requested permissions should be set earlier through `mysky.addPermissions`.
+Any requested permissions should be set earlier through `mySky.addPermissions`.

 ## Getting And Setting User Data